slipke/csm_ss15_sem_team_vagrant/lamp-apache/chef/README.md

 ###Installed software
 If you only want to quickly setup a lamp stack just download  [vagrant](https://www.vagrantup.com/) and [virtualbox](https://www.virtualbox.org/).
 Additional you will need the [vagrant-berkshelf plugin](https://github.com/berkshelf/vagrant-berkshelf).
 For installation tutorials read the github readme of vagrant-berkshelf plugin.
+If you want to use this project without vagrant but with chef get the [ChefDK](https://downloads.chef.io/chef-dk/) which contains all neccessary tools to setup the lamp-stack

 ###cookbooks
 * [apt-get](https://supermarket.chef.io/cookbooks/apt)